sourcery-ai-experiments/coding-crab-blog/_posts/2023-02-22-bitwarden-password-manager-usage-features.md

 ## Features

-Bitwarden has a lot of features that make it a great password manager.
-In this section, I will explain some of the features.
+Bitwarden has a lot of features which makes it the best password manager for me.
+In this section, I will explain some great features.

 ### Folders

 You can save items in folders.
 This is useful if you have a lot of items and want to organize them.
-You can create a folder by clicking on the `+` button in navigation bar on the left side of the screen (desktop) or in the settings (mobile).
+You can create a folder by clicking on the `+` button in the navigation bar on the left side of the screen (desktop) or in the settings (mobile).

 When you create or edit an item, you can select the folder you want to save the item in.
-If you don't select a folder, the item will be saved in the `No Folder` folder.
+If you don't select a folder, the item will be saved in `No Folder`.

 ### TOTP

-TOTP is a MFA[^1] method to give an extra layer of security when login to a service.
+TOTP is an MFA[^1] method to give an extra layer of security when login to a service.
 This works by generating a code based on a secret and the actual time.
-You can use it to generate a one-time password that you can use to log in to a website, application or service.
+You can use it to generate a one-time password that you can use to log in to a website, application, or service.
 While autofilling the password on a website, it copies the TOTP code to your clipboard.
 You can then paste the TOTP code in the TOTP field in the authentication form.

 **Note:** This feature is only available with the premium version of Bitwarden.
 {: .notice--info}